pacmenDE/openwrt_MT7688_loragw_pkt_forwarder/README.md

     opkg install /tmp/packet_forwarder_4.0.1-1_ramips_24kec.ipk

 f:) the config files for packet_forwarder you will find in this path:
+    (vi is just installed on the firmware)

     /bin/usr/packet_forwarder

 g:) Start LORA Gateway with this command

     /usr/bin/packet_forwarder# ./lora_pkt_fwd

+Enjoy it! :-)